Updated: Oct 1

 But let me explain to you what we experienced.

-How Bipolar Looked to His Vince's Family
+How Bipolar looked to our Family

 My brother was a monster of himself.
 The most selfish, egotistical, rotten to the core monster of Vince.
 A person who had no license but still managed to buy a car off the street.
 A person who continued to wipe the family of funds in various ways (court hearings, lawyer fees, selfish endeavors) someone who was so blinded by his motives, no one else mattered (even his sister).
 A monster who was aggressive, scared girlfriends, used manipulation to get what he wanted.
 Bipolar had literally stripped away my best friend.
 The younger brother I had grown up with, the person everyone loved & laughed with.